neffo/earth-view-wallpaper-gnome-extension/README.md

 *Disclaimer*: this extension is unofficial and not affiliated with Google in any way.
 Images are protected by copyright, and are licensed only for use as wallpapers.

 This extension is derived from my [Bing Wallpaper](https://github.com/neffo/bing-wallpaper-gnome-extension) GNOME extension, which was based extensively on the NASA APOD extension by [Elinvention](https://github.com/Elinvention).
-Curated locations and images come from Google's [Earth View](https://earthview.withgoogle.com/) website and Chrome extension.
+Curated locations and images come from Google's [Earth View](https://earthview.withgoogle.com/) website and the [associated Chrome extension](https://chrome.google.com/webstore/detail/earth-view-from-google-ea/bhloflhklmhfpedakmangadcdofhnnoh?hl=en).

 ## Features